 You are a marshal.
 You are in control on the field of combat.
 The safety of the fighters and the spectators is in your hands.
 Take your job seriously.

-B. WHO MAY BE A MARSHAL
+A. WHO MAY BE A MARSHAL

 Any member of the Adrian Empire may choose to become a marshal.
-It is highly recommended that the person desiring to become an authorized marshal also have achieved at least the Sergeant's level of combat.
+A person who wants to become an authorized marshal should also have achieved at least Sergeant's level of combat.

-C. SCOPE OF DUTIES AND RESPONSIBILITIES
+B. SCOPE OF DUTIES AND RESPONSIBILITIES